vdda/Bioinformatics-Training/hgap/README.md

      -s    Optional path to a celera-assembler spec file -x    Override default options to smrtpipe
-     -l    Run everything locally (e.g., no cluster)
+     -l    Run everything locally (e.g., no cluster) -d    Keep all the intermediate files and output some statistics at the end

 You must provide an input.xml which lists the base files to include in the
 analysis.